 Grant Funding for Libraries from Project Kindness

-From Steve Divnick, Inventor and Manufacturer of Spiral Wishing Wells: This library page and program was developed to compliment the thousands of "Save Our Library" groups that are springing up all over the country.
-Many library budgets are being slashed by as much as 50%.
+From Steve Divnick, Inventor and Manufacturer of Spiral Wishing Wells: This library page and program was developed to compliment the thousands of "Save Our Library" groups that are springing up all over the world.
+Many library budgets are hit hard by the digital age.
 A Wishing Well will not replace all the budget shortfall, but it will sure help, and it will also attract more supporters and friends.
 It is our privilege to provide a product that generates so much money from people who have a big smile on their faces as they make the donation.
 And with the grants we have secured, this is a great time to get a Well.

-ProjectKindness.org has stepped up in a big way with a Grant Fund to help with this program.
-We hope you will be able to take advantage of this fund while it lasts.
-Please review the details below.
+ProjectKindness.org has stepped up in a big way with a Grant Fund to help libraries, providing $500 up front.
+Please review the details in the Pricing section below.

 If you love your library, you can give the gift that keeps on giving...for many years to come!
 This is a wonderful gift in these challenging economic times.
 Libraries are in great need of additional funding as their traditional sources of revenue are drying up.

 As illustrated in the accompanying photo, you can sponsor a Well "In honor of" or "In memory of" a person who has made a significant contribution to the library or the community.

 Spiral Wishing Wells have raised over $1 billion for libraries and other non-profit organizations throughout the world since 1985.